forwardemail/forwardemail.net/README.md

    > For a comparison of `802.3ad` and other parameter mode values such as `balance-rr`, [please see this article on ServerFault](https://serverfault.com/a/481271).

+   > You may need to remove or change the `transmit-hash-policy` as well for your configuration.

    ```sh
    # This is the network config written by 'subiquity'
    network: